Philcartmell/azure-arm-compare/README.md

 ## Release History

+### Version 0.0.5
+- **XLSX Output Support:**
+  Added a new `--format xlsx` option to generate an Excel workbook containing two sheets:
+  - **Summary & Ignored** with overall summary info.
+  - **Details** with a detailed, property-level comparison for each resource.

 ### Version 0.0.4

 Adjustments related to [Issue 7](https://github.com/Philcartmell/azure-arm-compare/issues/7)

-* The output file is now explictly encoded using utf-8
+* The output file is now explicitly encoded using utf-8
 * Removal of unicode ✗ symbol \u2717 and replaced with standard ASCII 'X'.

 ### Version 0.0.3